deltacv/AprilTagDesktop/README.md

     <dependency>
 	    <groupId>com.github.deltacv</groupId>
 	    <artifactId>AprilTagDesktop</artifactId>
-	    <version>1.0.0</version>
+	    <version>1.1.0</version>
 	</dependency>
    ```

 # Credits
 Almost all the source code in this repository was extracted from the [EOCV-AprilTag-Plugin](https://github.com/OpenFTC/EOCV-AprilTag-Plugin) repo, made by Windwoes (NPE) from the OpenFTC team.
-The Linux native library was also compiled by them.
-Many thanks to them for developing the plugin and providing us with the library!
+The Linux & Windows native libraries were also compiled by them.
+Many thanks for developing the plugin and providing us with the libraries!